This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a small bowl, whisk together the egg yolk and buttermilk.
-Pour into the dry ingredients and mix with a spoon until just combined.
+- In a small bowl, whisk egg yolk and buttermilk, then pour into the dry ingredients.
+Gently mix until combined.

-- Turn the dough out onto a lightly floured work surface.
-Knead very lightly and form a 4-inch circle.
-(Add a little more flour to the dough if the dough becomes too sticky to handle).
-Do not over-knead!
+- Turn onto a lightly floured surface, knead briefly, and shape into a 4-inch circle.
+Tip: Add a little more flour if the dough is sticky.

-- Serve bread warm or at room temperature.
+- Let the bread cool slightly, then serve warm or at room temperature.

 Notes